 40% – 60% content websites 30% — 50% lead generation websites 70% — 90% blog posts 20% — 40% retail / e-commerce websites 10% — 30% service websites 70% — 90% landing pages

 How to reduce bounce rate?

 Before engaging in activities to reduce your bounce rate, you should study your web analytics to see where changes are most needed.
 That said, here are examples of effective ways to improve pages with a high bounce rate:

-A potential solution to this is to generate virtual pageviews in Google Analytics for relevant events.
-For example, if you have an interactive page and a visitor interacts with some element of the page, you can generate a virtual pageview in GA.
+A potential solution to this is to generate virtual pageviews in Google Analytics for relevant events and, in turn, create a more specific definition of bounce rate for your website.
+For example, if you have an interactive page and a visitor interacts with some element of the page, you can generate a virtual pageview in Google Analytics.
 This will allow you to track how many people engage with your page, and also prevent active viewers from being counted as bounces.

 If you want to increase the engagement level of visitors to your site, the most impactful action to take is to identify and highlight content that you think they will like (such as pages that receive the most traffic organically).
 Once you have identified this content using web analytics, you can design your website so that the most engaging content is prominently displayed above the fold.
-For example, if you run an eCommerce site, devoting prime real estate to your best-selling items is an effective strategy, as they are the most likely pieces of content to earn a click from a visitor.
+For example, if you run an e-commerce site, devoting prime real estate to your bestselling items is an effective strategy, as they are the most likely pieces of content to earn a click from a visitor and generate a higher conversion rate for that landing page.
 Where possible, all content should include titles, images and descriptions that drive CTR.